Fire Risk for Otorohanga District and Waitomo District Areas.

 The Otorohanga District Council is the Rural Fire Authority responsible for fire protection and suppression within the District, with the exception of the following areas:

-The Otorohanga District Council as the Rural Fire Authority must manage fire prevention and management, and does this by:
+The Otorohanga District Council, as the Rural Fire Authority, must manage fire prevention and management by:

-For more information on Rural Fire visit the National Rural Fire Authority at www.fire.org.nz
+For more information on Rural Fire, please visit the National Rural Fire Authority website: www.fire.org.nz

 Generally from end March to second Monday of January.

 This means that, in all cases, any person may light a fire in the open air without a fire permit.

 They must, of course, take all necessary precautions, including:

 Even though you can light a fire without a permit, you nevertheless remain responsible for any damage or costs incurred to extinguish it, and you can also be prosecuted under certain circumstances of negligence.

 Fire restrictions are applied across the Otorohanga District from the second Monday of January to the end of March.